 In this article we want to take a look at the top hydration bladders for hiking in 2019, aka hydration reservoirs, for hiking.
 In our opinion, bladders are the best way to carry your drinking water.
 As with any piece of hiking kit there are a whole host of reasons why we think this, but mainly it’s just because it is super convenient.

-Again, as with any piece of hiking kit, there are a bunch of things to consider when buying a hydration bladder, we cover those in detail in our hydration bladder buying guide, but suffice it say, it is worth having a good think about what you need and prefer before you buy anything.
+Again, as with any piece of hiking kit, there are a bunch of things to consider when buying a bladder, we cover those in detail in our buying guide, linked to below, but suffice it say, it is worth having a good think about what you need and prefer before you buy anything.

-#1 Best Hydration Bladder - The Big ZIP LP Hydration Reservoir
+#1 The Best Hydration Reservoir - The Big ZIP LP